stiffpoo/handcash-csharp/README.md

 To the [HandCash](http://handcash.io/) devs for building a clean, quick and feature rich Bitcoin Cash Wallet with simple, user-friendly $handles !

 To [zquestz](https://github.com/zquestz) for the inspiration to write and publish my first library and respository!
-May be small and simple but you know what they say, "you'll always remember your first" :)
+May be small and simple but you gotta start somewhere :)

 ## Contributing